 Just around the bend was Boppard!
 I was so happy to see it once more, and definitely must make it a point to visit once more, hopefully with the whole family again.
 Here is a video clip I took while we cruised passed the little town.

 After passing Boppard, we began to see castles more frequently.
 In fact, this wasn’t the first time I had cruised down this stretch of the Rhine as we had taken a short cruise to the Loreley Rock during our stay in Boppard.

-The castles and pretty little towns and villages just kept coming, and my mother was over the moon–this had been her dream for many years!
+The castles and pretty little towns and villages just kept coming, and my mother was over the moon–cruising the Rhine Gorge had been her dream for many years!

 The Rhine has many curves and bends in the river as you can see from this panoramic photo.

 Here is a view of the sundeck with a castle in the background.
 You can imagine that in warmer weather, the umbrellas would be open.